Koha-Community/kohadocs/source/cron_jobs.rst

 sending out email notifications.

 A daemon is a Linux command that is typically started when the system is booted and runs in the background doing some function.
-The database used by Koha (either mysql or mariadb) is a daemon as is the webserver (typically Apache).
+The database used by Koha (either MySQL or MariaDB) is a daemon as is the web server (typically Apache).

 Koha has many cron jobs in place that you can enable